dbenesh82/adult_size_life_cycle_length/adult_size_lcl.md

 Long life cycles and parasite reproductive sizes
 ================

 **Background**: A presumed benefit of a long, multi-host life cycle is that parasites reach big, high trophic levels, in which they can grow to a large and fecund reproductive size.
 That is, a long life cycle is rewarded with a large body size and higher egg output.
-I examine this presumed benefit using a [database](http://onlinelibrary.wiley.com/doi/10.1002/ecy.1680/suppinfo) of complex life cycles.
-The database is focused on helminths (parasitic worms).
+I examine this presumed benefit using a [database](http://onlinelibrary.wiley.com/doi/10.1002/ecy.1680/suppinfo) of helminth (parasitic worm) life cycles.
 Then, I explore how adult parasite size relates to definitive host mass and trophic level.

 **Analysis** First, import the libraries and the life cycle database.